Klamichhane738/CST8916_300-Remote-Data-and-RT-Applications/Assignment1/Assignment1.md

 **GraphQL: Handling Data Requests and Updates**

-With the help of GraphQL, an open-source query language for APIs, we can query and retrieve just the data we need, and it also provides us with a comprehensive schema of every field the API supports.
+With the help of GraphQL, an open-source query language for APIs, we can query and retrieve just the data we need, and it also provides us with a comprehensive schema of every field the API supports [2].

 *Mutations in GraphQL* allow us to alter data on the server, allowing us to do operations on the backend database such as adding, removing, or editing information.
 Users can consult the GraphQL schema to ascertain the precise fields needed for every action, as these modifications are defined there.
 [1]